 In accordance with the Special Terms and Conditions (STCs) for waiver number 11-W-00206/4, Managed Medical Assistance Program (MMA) Section 1115 Demonstration, the State of Florida, Agency for Health Care Administration (Agency), Medicaid program (the State), submits to the Centers for Medicare and Medicaid Services (CMS) this Reimbursement and Funding Methodology Document (RFMD).
-The RFMD was originally submitted on August 30, 2017 to fulfill the request by CMS in the STCs approved August 3, 2017 to submit a Low Income Pool (LIP) cost review protocol for Demonstration Year (DY) 12 by August 31, 2017.
-This RFMD is an updated version of the RFMD that was submitted on August 30, 2017 to align with the STCs that were amended on December 20, 2017.
+This document fulfills the request by CMS in the STCs approved November 30, 2018 (updated March 26, 2019) to submit a Low Income Pool (LIP) cost review protocol for Demonstration Year (DY) 13 to add Regional Perinatal Intensive Care Centers (RPICC) and allow Community Behavioral Health providers to be eligible for LIP funding.

-LIP is defined in STC 60 (see Appendix B) as government support for safety net providers for the costs of uncompensated charity care for low-income individuals who are uninsured.
+LIP is defined in STC 62 (see Appendix B) as government support for safety net providers for the costs of uncompensated charity care for low-income individuals who are uninsured.
 Uncompensated care includes charity care for the uninsured but does not include uncompensated care for insured individuals, "bad debt," or Medicaid and Children's Health Insurance Program (CHIP) shortfall.
-STC 63a (see Appendix B) requires the submittal of the RFMD prior to August 1, 2017.
+STC 65a (see Appendix B) required the submittal of the RFMD or attestation that the DY 13 methodology remained unchanged prior to August 1, 2018.
+The attestation was submitted on July 31, 2018.
+This RFMD is being submitted based on the subsequent STCs approval effective November 30, 2018 that resulted in changes needed to the RFMD.

 Included in this RFMD, the State is providing the definition of expenditures eligible for federal matching funds and the entities eligible to receive reimbursement.
-Permissible expenditures are discussed in STCs 64-67 (see Appendix B).
+Permissible expenditures are discussed in STCs 67-69 (see Appendix B).